 Peerspace also does a great job letting their clients tell their story.
 Through photos, videos, and writing we get to learn just how Peerspace has helped them.

 However, it’s worth noting that an unfortunate amount of this content is delivered via images.
-That significantly damages both the page’s SEO and its accessibility, so we have to wonder why they went this route.
+That significantly damages both the page’s SEO (search engine optimization) and its accessibility, so we have to wonder why they went this route.
+If users can't find your site through their search engine or consume its content, then other website features, like lovely visual design elements, matter little.

 Layout: a copy-dominated hero flows into a single-column list of projects.